Guide

 Government Tender Glossary

-Every term and abbreviation you will hit in government procurement, explained in plain English.
+Common terms and abbreviations you will see in government procurement, explained in plain English.

 Section 01